HaseebWaliQuaidian/springboot-ai-ragontextfile/README.md

     &emsp;V2
       &emsp;&emsp;Api does everything like V1 but uses similarity search to impact the search criteria on VectorStore (can be seen in AiService file).
     &emsp;V3
-      &emsp;&emsp;V3 Api is simple chatModel api (which is not using (sampleDocuments) for searching the result (we are not restricting our chatModel to get the results out from the textFile only.
-We
-      &emsp;&emsp;will do it in other controller defined in the document.
+      &emsp;&emsp;V3 Api is simple chatModel api (which is not using (sampleDocuments) for searching the result (we are not restricting our chatModel to get the results out from the textFile &emsp;&emsp;only.
+We will do it in other controller defined in the document.
 Controller:: UserAndSystemChatRagController
-  Has only 1 api exposed
+  &emsp;&emsp;Has only 1 api exposed
-    /query
+    &emsp;&emsp;/query
-      Does the query operation on Documents like V1 (RagController) but instead of String get's List<Documents>.
+      &emsp;&emsp;&emsp;Does the query operation on Documents like V1 (RagController) but instead of String get's List<Documents>.
-      Now it will use chatModel and will pass Promot using 2 parameters
+      &emsp;&emsp;&emsp;Now it will use chatModel and will pass Promot using 2 parameters
-        1 - UserMessage (query as user message like 'what did author do while growing up'
+        &emsp;&emsp;&emsp;&emsp;1 - UserMessage (query as user message like 'what did author do while growing up'
-        2 - Message of type SystemMessage
+        &emsp;&emsp;&emsp;&emsp;2 - Message of type SystemMessage
-          SystemMessage is defined in AiService in method getSystemMessage which contextualizes the chatModel with intstructions provided in /resources/prompt/system.ts file
+          &emsp;&emsp;&emsp;&emsp;&emsp;SystemMessage is defined in AiService in method getSystemMessage which contextualizes the chatModel with intstructions provided in /resources/prompt/system.ts file
-        Now chatModel will use the query and systemMessage, over the List<Documents> to give results
+        &emsp;&emsp;&emsp;Now chatModel will use the query and systemMessage, over the List<Documents> to give results